 Creating a Gap Where There Should Be a Bridge

 The study of Great Literature divides us into two camps: those who get it, and those who don’t.
 Whether it’s the complex language or dynamic concepts, classic literature can alienate readers, especially if the only way to understand it is through a course load.
 Take Ulysses.
 It’s supposed to be genius, but if readers can’t grasp it after hours of study, then they might think literature isn’t for them.
-They may, therefore, lose touch with books and drift, instead, to more accessible and less challenging texts, or out of literature altogether – essentially making Great Literature literature’s worst enemy.
+They may, therefore, lose touch with books and drift, instead, to more accessible and less challenging texts; they may even drift out of literature altogether – essentially making Great Literature literature’s own worst enemy.

-A writer’s job is to convey a story and engage the reader’s mind, often though emotion.
+A writer’s job is to convey a story and engage the reader’s mind, often through emotion.
 If the fiction writer has great ideas but doesn’t engage the reader, then he or she has failed.
 Shakespeare became Shakespeare because, in his time, he wrote melodramas for the masses.
-His emotional impact worked, so all of the richness of his words had a receptive audience.
-F. Scott Fitzgerald and Eernest Hemingway introduced high concept without the use of ‘high words’.
+His emotional impact worked, as evidenced by the fact that all of the richness of his words had a receptive audience.
+Additionally, F. Scott Fitzgerald and Ernest Hemingway introduced high concept without the use of “high words.”
 It might be that great literary works are not actually that great if they turn reading into (home) work.

 Analysis Diminishes Legacy